 Fugro has a revolving credit facility in place with seven banks.
-On this 5-year facility of EUR 500 million, as per 31 December 2016 EUR 245 million has been drawn.
+On this 5-year facility of EUR 575 million, as per 30 June 2017, EUR 389 million has been drawn.
 The interest is EURIBOR plus 110 to 190 basis points, dependent on the level of net debt/EBITDA.

 Both the bank loan (revolving credit facility) and the private placement loans contain certain covenant requirements, most notably net leverage (net debt/EBITDA) of below 3.0 and fixed charge cover of above 1.8.
-With net debt/EBITDA of 1.1 and a fixed charge cover of 2.4 per 31 December 2016, Fugro is well within its covenants.
+With net debt/EBITDA of 2.2 and a fixed charge cover of 2.3 per 30 June 2017, Fugro is well within its covenants.

-The subordinated convertible bonds, maturing in 2021, carry a coupon of 4.0% and an initial conversion price of EUR 19.4416.
+In October 2016, Fugro issued EUR 190 million in subordinated convertible bonds.
+The proceeds were fully used for early repayments on the USPP notes.
+The related bond amount and interest costs are excluded from the covenant ratios.The subordinated convertible bonds, maturing in 2021, carry a coupon of 4.0% and an initial conversion price of EUR 19.4416.
 The shares underlying the bonds correspond to approximately 11.5% of Fugro’s issued share capital.
 Fugro may decide to use part of its treasury shares to service any conversion rights above the authorised 10% of issued share capital, as approved by the annual general meeting on 29 April 2016.
 The bonds are trading on the Open Market (Freiverkehr) segment of the Frankfurt Stock Exchange (symbol: ISIN: XS1508771216).

 Click here for the key characteristics of this bond

-Debt maturity profile per 31 December 2016 (in millions, euro equivalents)
+Debt maturity profile per 30 June 2017 (in millions, euro equivalents)